jefking/King.A-Trak/README.md

-# A-Trak - Blob Uploader Tool
+# A-Trak - Synchronizer, for Azure Storage Blobs (containers) and folders

-This is a utility for easily uploading files to Blob Storage on Windows Azure.
+This is a utility for easily synchronizing files to Blob Storage on Windows Azure.
 It is meant to allow developers to easily leverage Windows Azure's CDN services.

-This is an application to help you upload the contents of a folder into Blob storage on Windows Azure; which can then be configured to be accessed via the Windows Azure CDN.
+This is an application to help you syncrhonize the contents of a folder with Blob storage on Windows Azure; which can then be configured to be accessed via the Windows Azure CDN.

 We have built this to help you with your development and deployment process.
 Agile Business Cloud Solutions uses this tool as part of an automated deployment solution to Windows Azure.